-There is also a limit to the number of possible taxis operating $(\bar{T})$ .
+There is also a limit to the number of possible taxis operating (\overline{T}).
 Obviously, the number of taxis operating cannot exceed the number of taxi licences.
-However, the limit on the number of taxis operating $(\bar{T})$ is actually lower than the number of licences because some vehicles are being repaired or serviced at any one time.
+However, the limit on the number of taxis operating (\overline{T}) is actually lower than the number of licences because some vehicles are being repaired or serviced at any one time.
 Some operators may also prefer to drive a cab one-out and not put it on the road for every shift.
 Thus, even at peak times not all cabs can be on the road for any shift.
-The CIE used data from networks on number of cars on the road compared to the number of licences to make an assumption about the theoretical maximum number of cars on the road in relation to number of licences.
+Data from networks on number of cars on the road was compared to the page 15 number of licences to make an assumption about the theoretical maximum number of cars on the road in relation to number of licences.

-&lt;sup>7 Note that if the fixed costs are not related to T then $F_1$ is equal to zero and the solution is straightforward.
+Note that if the fixed costs are not related to T then F1 is equal to zero and the solution is straightforward.

-If T is greater than $\overline{T}$ then the number of taxis actually operating is $\overline{T}$ .
-In this case $\pi$ , which is the annual plate lease cost, is greater than zero.
+If T is greater than \overline{T} then the number of taxis actually operating is \overline{T} .
+In this case π , which is the annual plate lease cost, is greater than zero.

 Costs associated with a shift include labour costs to make it worthwhile for the driver to work the shift, fuel costs, cleaning costs, operator administration cost of organising the driver and potentially insurance costs (where these differ depending on kilometres driven).
-A break-down of costs for an example mid-week night shift is shown in Table A.1 below.
+A break-down of costs for an example midweek night shift is shown in Table A.1 below.